Esri/geodev-hackerlabs/design/customize_vector_map.md

 ###Customize Vector Map

 Esri has introduced a new set of vector basemaps (now in beta release).
-There are several benefits to vector basemaps including high-res displays, smaller and easier to update, but perhaps the greatest benefit is the ability to customize the look and feel of the basemaps.
+There are several benefits to vector basemaps including high-res displays, smaller and easier to update and the ability to customize the look and feel of the basemaps.

 In this lab you will customize a vector basemap from an existing tile layer and then publish the updated style as a new tile layer.